cloudflare/pint/docs/configuration.md

 }
 ```

-- `relaxed` - by default pint will now parse all files in strict mode, where
+- `relaxed` - by default, pint will now parse all files in strict mode, where
   all rule files must have the exact syntax Prometheus expects:

   ```yaml